All Episodes

 But this idea that she knows the precise date on which suburban women turned against her.

-N no, I think we were all reading the polls pretty closely um they're being broadcast from every outlet and all the polls showed she was going to crush Donald Trump.
+And all the polls showed she was going to crush Donald Trump.

-Remember first he says she's not under investigation.
+Remember, first he says she's not under investigation.

-Four days before the election, Comey comes out again and says no she's absolutely not under election.
+Four days before the election, Comey comes out again and says, no, she's absolutely not under election.

-She's free and clear, free to go, um law abiding citizen.
+She's free and clear, free-to-go, law-abiding citizen.

 They are just sore losers.

-On the other hand um she may have a point and I think she should consider running again in twenty twenty.
+On the other hand, she may have a point, and I think she should consider running again in 2020, just get a better data operation going.

 Let me ask you about this.